 |FIRM||Rockwell Group Europe|

-The most striking of the latter are the partitions wrapping the stair and elevator core, enclosing a banquette in the lounge, and appearing at other strategic points throughout the public spaces.
-These partitions were constructed from black-lacquered stainless steel perforated to allow colored LEDs to flash through.
-“Almost like a heart that pulses,” Gronda says.
+The most striking of the latter are the walls wrapping the stair and elevator core and reappearing at strategic points throughout the public spaces.
+These walls were constructed from black-lacquered stainless steel perforated to allow colored LEDs to flash through.
+"Almost like a heart that pulses," Gronda says.

-As classical architectural elements approach a partition, something mysterious happens to them—they seem to morph under the influence of the flashing LEDs.
-The chevron pattern in the terrazzo flooring fades; a molding appears to melt.
-In addition, their light serves a practical purpose, for instance guiding guests from the hotel’s front doors to the restaurant.
-(It’s the first in Paris from Catalan star chef Sergi Arola.)
+As classical architectural elements approach an LED wall, something mysterious happens to them-they seem to morph under the influence of the flashing light.
+The chevron pattern in the terrazzo flooring fades; moldings appear to melt.
+In addition, the light serves a practical purpose, guiding guests, for instance, from the hotel's front doors to the restaurant, the first in Paris from Catalan star chef Sergi Arola.

-The Paris–New York combo makes itself very evident in the guest rooms, too.
-Graffiti is juxtaposed with Louis XV–style chairs.
-Bedcovers’ toile de Jouy features vintage Citroën cars and?other Parisian sights.
-Pillows are printed with photos of fashion models dressed as historical figures: Marie Antoinette, the Marquis de Sade, et al.
+The Paris-New York combo makes itself very evident in the guest rooms, too.
+Graffiti is juxtaposed with Louis XV-style chairs.
+Bedcovers' toile de Jouy combines vintage Citroën cars and other Parisian sights.
+Pillows are printed with photos of fashion models dressed as historical figures: Marie-Antoinette, the Marquis de Sade, et al.

-Each of the top-tier Extreme Wow suites is dominated by an enormous round bed with side sections that split off to become a pair of crescent sofas.
-“It’s a real party bed,” Gronda says.
+Each of the top-tier "extreme wow" suites is dominated by an enormous round bed with side sections that separate to become a pair of crescent sofas.
+"It's a real party bed," Gronda says.
 For opening night, W even brought in the pop band Singtank to play while jumping up and down on one.